~ Looking Forward To The Past ~

 “He who knows your past can know your future.
 He who knows your present can know your past.”

 If you can discover WHO you are in the present, you can tell about certain regrets or desires you’ve had in the past and what you’ll be aiming to do in the future.
 If you look at yourself, the true you, WHO you truly are, then you know what you want in the present and what you truly fear.
-You will know what makes you feel happy, and be delusional.
-You will know what makes you feel disgusted, and you will continue to know that for the rest of your life because WHO you are never changes, and what you match with never does, either.
+You will know what makes you feel happy, and what makes you feel disgusted, and you will continue to know that for the rest of your life.
+Again, WHO you are never changes, and what you match with never does, either.
 Regrets will become few and far between.
-Though you may have thought you matched with something in the past, or someone, the truth, if that had changed, or led you only to pain, is that you either liked the idea of it and realized WHO it was later, or you did know WHO it was, and something came up and made you doubt all that, and you’re merely avoiding the idea of this WHO, because you hate the idea so much, while feeling, incorrectly, that you hate its true WHO, and you’re simply wrong.
+Though you may have thought you matched with something in the past, or someone, the truth, if that had changed, or led you only to pain, is that you either liked the idea of it and realized WHO it was later, or you did know WHO it was, and something came up and made you doubt all that, and you’re merely avoiding the idea of this WHO.

 While our emptiness will become filled with many different things in time, our most genuine essence will always remain the same, just like time itself.
 This empty space that just so happens to be filled with a universe, and the ability for change, is the concept that we have labeled as "TIME."